That Software Guy, Inc.'s Logo

 For every $200 spent on open stock cookware, select 2 free gifts ...

 The approach to marketing text for Big Spender is different than the one used in Better Together or Combination Discounts, in that it is not triggered by a particular product.
-Instead, it is globally displayed on all product info pages unless that product is constrained out of the discount.
-So for instance, if you have
+Instead, it is globally displayed on all product info pages with the following conditions:

 $this->add_threshold(100, "Spend over $100 on Men's clothing (excl. shoes), get a free product 20", false);